-For copy that has a high word count (more than 4,000 words) divide the draft into two sections and email one half to your copywriter as you review the remaining half.
-This will keep the ball rolling.
+For a copy that has a high word count (more than 4,000 words), divide the draft into two sections and email one half to your copywriter as you review the remaining half.
+This approach will keep the ball rolling.

 Maintaining communication is key to a successful partnership.
 Always communicate with your copywriter on any changes that will affect the deadline or information pertaining to the copy.

-Indeed, life takes over and commitments get pushed aside but a quick email or a quick phone call is all that is needed.
-Some email providers such as Gmail have a feature where it predicts a sentence as you type.
-As well as templates for quick responses.
-Point is, that there should be no reason not to reply back in a timely fashion.
+Indeed, life takes over and commitments get pushed aside, but a quick email or a quick phone call is all that is needed.
+Some email providers such as Gmail predicts key phrases as you type along.
+Point is, that there should be no reason not to reply in a timely fashion.

 5. Reviewing Drafts